 In 1951, the Kwikset Lock Company of Anaheim, California, commissioned the Eames Office to design a low-cost, prefabricated house.
 Charles and Ray planned to construct it with off-the-shelf parts and hardware.
-This would allow Kwikset to manufacture the house in quantity and sell it as a kit.
+This would allow Kwikset to manufacture the house in quantity and sell it as a kit; this stemmed from the Case Study Program’s idea of normalizing industrial, postwar materials in residential building.
+The hope was to allow postwar families and indiviuals to live in a “modern” way for an afforable price tag with a reduction in materials and time spent building.

 The Eameses proposed a one-story house, modular in plan, with a curved plywood roof and exposed beams.
 The interior had an open plan with a large living room that opened out onto a garden.

-The office constructed a one-inch scale model of the house furnished with miniature Eames furniture, but soon after that, the Kwikset Company changed hands.
+The office constructed a one-inch scale model of the house furnished with miniature Eames furniture.
+Although Charles and Ray’s plan met the company’s conditions, a prototype house was never built.
+As soon as the Eames Office was ready to begin manufacturing, the Kwikset Company changed hands and subsequently went bankrupt.